 Burien Arts host two FREE open-air Shakespeare in the Park plays at Dottie Harper Park, produced by Greenstage, Seattle’s longest-running Shakespeare company.
 This year we arepleased to sponsor “Othello” and “Love’s Labour Lost“.

-They are composed of organic materials gathered locally, including dirt, sand and sticks.
-Brocade cloth, wax, ribbon, nails, paint, charcoal and even a little bear fur can be discovered in her work.
+Baxter’s pieces are composed of organic materials gathered locally, including dirt, sand and sticks.